Table of Contents

 Eliquis (generic name: apixaban) belongs to a family of medications known as “blood thinners” in everyday speech.
 However, Eliquis doesn’t exactly make blood less viscous.
 But it does help prevent your risk of a dangerous blood clot.

-Eliquis (generic name: apixaban) is mainly used to reduce the risk of stroke and systemic embolism in patients with nonvalvular Atrial fibrillation, as well as clotting disorders like Deep Vein Thrombosis (DVT) and Pulmonary Embolism (PE).
-Clotting disorders may be a concern if you’ve recently undergone surgery.
-So your doctor may prescribe you Eliquis following a surgical procedure.
-[1] Atrial fibrillation (also known as “A-fib”) is a heart rhythm condition where the upper chambers of your heart, the atria, do not work properly.
-This results in the heart beating too fast or too unsteadily.
-This means there is a disruption in the flow of the blood that can cause abnormal pooling and circulation of the blood and all its clotting agents.
-[2] Symptoms of atrial fibrillation include:What Does Eliquis Treat?
+Eliquis (generic name: apixaban) is mainly used to reduce the risk of stroke and systemic embolism in patients with nonvalvular atrial fibrillation, as well as clotting disorders like deep vein thrombosis (DVT) and pulmonary embolism (PE).
+[1] Clotting disorders may be a concern if you’ve recently undergone surgery.
+So, your doctor may prescribe Eliquis following a surgical procedure.
+[2]

 a.
 Atrial Fibrillation (A-fib)